Cybersecurity – Understanding NIST CSF

 The Axio360 platform is a cyber risk management information system.
 It includes modules for continuous cybersecurity program assessments and improvement planning, cyber risk quantification and evaluation of cybersecurity control changes, and insurance analysis to determine how your insurance portfolio would respond to a complex cyber event.
 The assessment and planning module supports NIST CSF, the Cybersecurity Capability Maturity Model (C2M2 v1.1 and v2 draft), Cybersecurity Maturity Model Certification (CMMC), Center for Internet Security Controls (CIS Controls, also known as CIS20), and more to come.
 For CSF and the other assessment types, Axio360 enables continuous current-state assessments, target-state profiles, and improvement roadmap development, tracking, and reporting.

-After completing an assessment in Axio360 using the NIST CSF, your path to improve cybersecurity risk posture has only begun.
-You can then leverage this data to quantify the risks that matter most to your organizations, determine their actual financial outcomes and plan for the investment and improvement by implementing controls and optimizing your cyber insurance portfolio.
+Completing a NIST CSF assessment in Axio360 is only the beginning of your path to improving your cybersecurity posture.
+Our platform enables you to leverage real-time data to quantify the risks that matter most to your organizations, determine their actual financial outcomes and plan for the investment and improvement by implementing controls and optimizing your cyber insurance portfolio.